ronakg/awesome-flickr-gallery-plugin/README.txt

 **Features:**

-* Select number of photos to display on the gallery
 * Fast and light
 * View full size photos very quickly with easy navigation
+* Select number of photos to display per page in the gallery
 * Turn on/off photo titles
 * Turn on/off photo descriptions and photo taken date
 * Select number of columns to organize photos